 The kick off meeting for the scoping study took place on April 15th at 6:30PM at the Sunderland Town Hall.
 The agenda for the meeting can be found here: Safe Roads Kick Off Meeting

-This project would help with Vermont’s “Walk ability Campaign” to encourage residents to incorporate walking into a daily routine and give school kids an opportunity to walk or bike safely to school with road improvements.
+This project helps with Vermont’s “Walk ability Campaign” to encourage residents to incorporate walking into a daily routine and give school kids an opportunity to walk or bike safely to school with road improvements.
 This campaign targets Bennington county to improve public well being by providing safe roads for physical activity.

 The full presentation can be found here: Sunderland Safe Roads Presentation